MikeDigitize/JSFundamentals/README.md

 console.log(bar);
 ```

 When you write JavaScript you declare things either as variables or as functions.
 The compiler determines function scope the same way as it does variable scope, so functions declared within functions are not available outside of their parent.
 Functions can be written either as declarations or expressions, the difference between the two is in the way the compiler treats them.
-We'll look at why this is important to understand shortly.
+The next section will examine the distinction.

 ```javascript
 // declaration